DucManhPhan/DucManhPhan.github.io/_posts/2019-10-07-Bubble-sort.md

 ## When to use

-- When the number of array's elements is small, and the order of its array is partialy sorted.
+- When the number of array's elements is small.

+- When the order of its array is partialy sorted.

 <br>